 "I heard you...."
 Benton could feel tears rolling down his face.
 "I'm so sorry, Avy."
 He could feel himself breaking down.
 "I didn't listen.
 I didn't answer your calls.
-I took you for granted, and I am so... so sorry.
-I wasn't there for you, and I'm still not there for you."
+I took you for granted, and I am so... so sorry."

 Benton thought about the ring he had stashed in the glovebox.
 The conversation he had planned to have with Avia, and he said.
 "No. I... was lying.
 There was never a ring, and I never bought those plane tickets to Hawaii."

 "I thought as much," Avia said.

 "Never could fool you," Benton said.
 "But I guess I should get some rest."
 He ended the call.